Wicklets/wick-editor-2018/HOWTO.md

 **Note:** The `Modifier` key in this document refers to the `Control` key in Windows, and the `Command` key on MacOS.

+## Brower Support

+- All features of the Wick Editor are supported in Firefox and Chrome.
+- All features of the Wick Player are supported by most major browsers, including mobile browsers.

 ## Canvas

  - Pan canvas with `Spacebar`